octoberdemos/oc-formist-plugin/PART2.md

         $this->vars['widget'] = $widget;
     }

 It is important to note that this binding must occur early in the page life cycle.
-This means `bindToController` must be called either in a page action method, or inside the `__construct()` method of a controller.
+This means `bindToController` must be called either in a page action method, inside the `__construct()` method of a controller, or inside the `init()` method of a widget.

 Now let's link our list to our form by specifying a `recordUrl` in the widget configuration.
 Now when a record is clicked, it will take the user to the `update` action we created earlier.